-Aspiring computer programmers working toward a computer science degree may be able to pursue specialized tracks, such as game design or artificial intelligence.
-Although almost all computer science bachelor's degree programs comprise programming lessons--through the core curriculum, electives or both--individuals most often specialize in this field through advanced schooling, independent study or professional pursuits upon graduation.
-These programs may also offer opportunities to earn hands-on experience.
+Students working toward a computer science degree may be able to pursue specialized tracks, such as game design or artificial intelligence.
+Although almost all computer science bachelor's degree programs comprise programming lessons through the core curriculum, electives or both, individuals most often specialize in this field through advanced schooling, independent study or professional pursuits upon graduation.
+These programs may also offer opportunities to gain hands-on experience.
+Some programs may be available online.

 - Structural components of computer systems